Update: WWSS Cornelius Pass Road Pipeline Anticipated Project Timeline (subject to change)

-The Cornelius Pass Road Pipeline Project is a 3.3-mile section of pipeline between Frances Street and just south of Highway 26.
-About 900 feet of this section of the pipeline will cross Orenco Woods Nature Park (OWNP).
+Design and construction of the new Willamette Water Supply System (WWSS) is underway, and includes the Cornelius Pass Road Pipeline Project, a 3.3-mile section of pipeline between Frances Street and just south of Highway 26.
+About 900 feet of this section of the pipeline will cross the northeast corner of Orenco Woods Nature Park (OWNP).
 Existing right of way is generally the preferred location for water pipelines.
 However, at this location, the TriMet bridge and Rock Creek bridge abutments across NE Cornelius Pass Road make it unfeasible to build the WWSS pipeline within the existing right of way.
 The east side of NE Cornelius Pass Road cannot be utilized for this construction because it is already developed with housing.
 The feasible location for this segment is through the eastern section of Orenco Woods Nature Park near Cornelius Pass Road.